iterative/dvc.org/content/docs/command-reference/cache/dir.md

 **relative to the config file location**.
 However, if the `value` provided is an absolute path, then it's preserved as it is.

-When reading (`value` is not provided) the value is read from the system, global, repo and local configuration files by default, and options `--system`, `--global`, `--project`, and `--local` can be used to tell the command to read from only that location.
+If no path `value` is provided to this command, it prints the path for current cache directory.
+The value is searched in the system, global, project, and local config files by default (in that order).
+Options `--system`, `--global`, `--project`, and `--local` can be used to look only in one place.

-When writing (`value` is provided or `--unset` is used), the new value is written to the projects configuration file by default (`.dvc/config`), and options `--system`, `--global` and `--local` can be used to tell the command to write to that location (you can say `--project` but that is the default).
+The `value` is written to the project's config file by default (`.dvc/config`).
+Options `--system`, `--global`, and `--local` can be used to write to the other possible config files.

 ## Options